rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> print("Fitness of Tideman's ranking: %.3f" % corr['correlation'])
     Fitness of Tideman's ranking: 0.918

-However, this last ranking rule is again in general not scalable to outranking digraphs of larger orders.
+However, this last ranking rule is again not scalable to outranking digraphs of larger orders (> 100).
+For larger outranking digraphs with several hundred of alternatives, only Kohler's and the Net-Flows ranking heuristics remain computationally efficient.

-The most useful ranking heuristics in practice for big outranking digraphs are therefore Kohler's and the Net-Flows rules.
+The most useful ranking heuristics in practice Links and appendices

-Links and appendices
 --------------------

 Documents